jerryvarghese1/bpsci/README.md

 ### Why do I need this library?
 Graphs are nice, but can often not provide the same level of intuition as a full visualization in 3D space.
 For example, it is much easier to understand Euler Angles/orientation in 3D space in an interactive 3D space, rather than a technical drawing projected on to a 2D paper.
 Technical visualizations build intution in a more physical understanding of an object's dynamics.

-As an example, visualizing an orbit in three dimensions with respect to time inherently bestows intution about the velocity magnitude of a spacecraft as a function of its true anomaly, in a way that a graph of the path of the orbits cannot.
+As an example, visualizing an orbit in three dimensions with respect to time inherently bestows intuition about the velocity magnitude of a spacecraft as a function of its true anomaly, in a way that a graph of the path of the orbits cannot.

 ### Getting Started
 Please see the GitHub Pages